“The moon and sun are travelers through eternity.

 Hello Stories of O Friends,

-The story theme this month is: strength.
+The story theme this month is seminal trips.

-The stories do not have to be amazing or told in a brilliant way, they just have to be from the heart.
+The stories do not have to be amazing or told in a brilliant way; they just have to be from the heart.

 Please RSVP to commons@gptcplays.com if you’re able to join us.

-We hope to pot luck with you soon!
+We hope to potluck with you soon!

 Warmly,